-Jesus established his Church that we would experience His love in community.
+Jesus established His Church so that we would experience His love in community.
 He commands us to "love one another." (see John 13:34-35)

 We have the following formal ways through which we offer the care and love of Jesus to one another.

 Elders: Our congregation is broken into geographic zones, with an Elder caring for each family in his zone.
-Elders regulary pray for the people entrusted to them, make periodic contacts with their people and may even make visits to their people to provide care.
+Elders regularly pray for the people entrusted to them, make periodic contact with their people, and may even make visits to their people to provide care.
 The Elders support the Pastors in the care of the congregation.
 One Elder each Sunday is the "Elder of the Day."
 He spends the morning praying for the congregation and her mission as we are gathered for worship.
-The Elder of the Day will also assist with distribution of the Lord's Supper and is available to pray with people after each worship service (and throughout the morning.)
+The Elder of the Day will also assist with the distribution of the Lord's Supper and is available to pray with people after each worship service (and throughout the morning.)

 Prayer Chain: Over 40 people regularly respond to email requests for prayer for OSL members and friends.
 If you have a prayer request, please feel free to contact the Church Office.
 (Please make sure you have approval to share any confidential information!)
 You may also contact the Church Office if you would like to be added to the chain of people who will faithfully pray for these requests as they come in.
 Send emails here.

-Benevolence Fund: We maintain a benevolance fund specifically for members of the congregation to help them in times of short term financial hardship.
+Benevolence Fund: We maintain a benevolence fund specifically for members of the congregation to help them in times of short-term financial hardship.
 Following the model of the early church (see Acts 4:32-35), we desire that there would be no needy persons among us.
-This fund has assisted members with mortgage payments, utility bills, medical bills, car repair bills and more.
+This fund has assisted members with mortgage payments, utility bills, medical bills, car repair bills, and more.

-PHAM (Physical Assistance Ministry): From time to time, members may have needs for physical assistance following a hospitalization, the birth of a child, the death of a loved one, or some other circumstance.
-There may be needs for meals, house cleaning, yard work, rides to appointments and more!
+PHAM (Physical Assistance Ministry): From time to time, members may have a need for physical assistance following hospitalization, the birth of a child, the death of a loved one, or some other circumstance.
+There may be needs for meals, house cleaning, yard work, rides to appointments, and more!